 Level 04 | Fully autonomous ships | Long-term goal |

 The International Maritime Organization (IMO) has outlined four levels of Maritime Autonomous Surface Ship (MASS) autonomy.
 Level 02 MASS, with partial autonomy, is seen as the most practical for commercial shipping and ferry routes in the near future.
-It's expected that Level 02 MASS will be deployed in commercial settings as early as 2023, starting with regional, shorter trade routes.
+Level 02 MASS has already been deployed in commercial settings as early as 2023, starting with regional, shorter trade routes.

-As the maritime industry delves into the potential of autonomous ships, prioritizing social acceptance is essential.
-By involving seafarers in the innovation process, fostering interest and trust in advanced technologies, and showcasing the practical benefits of automation, the industry can pave the way for a future where autonomous vessels are widely accepted.
+As the maritime industry explores the possibilities of autonomous ships, it is crucial to focus on social acceptance.
+Engaging seafarers in the innovation process, building interest and trust in cutting-edge technologies, and demonstrating the practical advantages of automation can help the industry create a future where autonomous vessels are broadly embraced.

 Economic Implications of Autonomous Shipping